-Many gardeners take their garden almost completely outdoors in the summer, opening up the greenhouse as an sitting area or extra living space in the summer.
+Many gardeners take their garden almost completely outdoors in the summer, opening up the greenhouse as a sitting area or extra living space in the summer.
 For these gardeners the perfect summer greenhouse is one that leaves generous room for morning coffee and a meeting area in the greenhouse.
 The fruit trees and vegetables that grow inside for most of the year.
-During summer, the trees, flowers and vegetables are moved outside, adorning the exterior of the greenhouse and creating huge outdoor gardens for the owners.
+During summer, the trees, flowers, and vegetables are moved outside, adorning the exterior of the greenhouse and creating huge outdoor gardens for the owners.
 That leaves generous room for morning coffee and a meeting area in the greenhouse.
 For greenhouses in climates with more intense sunshine, a shade cloth should be added to keep the greenhouse a comfortable temperature for people.

 3. Year-Round Growing

 Other growers use measures to prevent overheating in the greenhouse and stick to business as usual during the summer.
 They grow a wide array of crops, hot and cool.
-Sharon, in Boulder CO, noted of her solar greenhouse: “everything is so much more healthier in there compared to my outside garden.
+Sharon, in Boulder CO, noted of her solar greenhouse: “everything is so much healthier in there compared to my outside garden.
 Believe it or not, I still have spring greens, kale and chard, growing.
 The tomatoes, peppers, and basil are great too.”
 Adding shade cloth and controlling the heat gain is critical in the greenhouse.
 A Ground to Air Heat Transfer (GAHT™) system is one way – it allows the greenhouse to store extra heat in the soil for heating in the winter.

 In hot climates, a year-round greenhouse is the only garden that’s able to grow during the summer.
 At the Judith and John’s greenhouse in Grand Junction, Colorado, the outdoor temps regularly soar above 100.
 Combined with the intense Colorado sun, many plants struggle outside.